Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Introduction

 Firstly, Bildsten and Ushomirsky~\cite{Bildsten-2000}, found that the shear dissipation in the viscous boundary layer between the solid crust and the fluid core decreases dramatically the viscous damping time in cold old neutron stars as well as in hot young neutron stars.
 They concluded that the r-mode instability is unlikely to play a role in old, accreting neutron stars where in hot young neutron stars the boundary-layer damping mechanism limits the ability of the r-mode instability to reduce the angular momentum of the star and consequently to produce detectable amounts of gravitational radiation.

-Anderson {\it et al.} \cite{Andersson-2000} used different neutron-star parameters to obtain significantly different results for the critical frequency of the onset of r-mode instability.
-They found the critical velocity to be about 40$\%$ lower than the estimate of Bildsten and Ushomirsky and inferred that the r-mode instability is likely to be the mechanism that limits the low-mass x-ray binaries (LMXBs) spin periods and those of other millisecond pulsars as well \cite{Andersson-2000}.
+Anderson {\it et al.} \cite{Andersson-2000} used various neutron-star parameters to obtain significantly different results for the critical frequency of the onset of r-mode instability.
+They found the critical velocity to be about 40$\%$ lower than the estimate of Bildsten and Ushomirsky and inferred that the r-mode instability is likely to be the mechanism that limits the LMXBs spin periods and those of other millisecond pulsars as well \cite{Andersson-2000}.

 Rieutord \cite{Rieutord-2000} improved the model of the boundary layer and found that the critical velocity agrees rather closely with the original estimates of Bildsten and Ushomirsky.
 Lindblom \cite{Lidblom-2000} improved previous estimates of the damping rate by including the effect of the Coriolis force on the boundary-layer eigenfunction, using more realistic neutron-star models.
 They concluded that if the crust is assumed to be perfectly rigid, the gravitational radiation driven instability in the r-modes is completely suppressed in neutron stars colder than about $1.5\times 10^8$ K and also found that the r-mode instability is responsible for limiting the spin periods of the LMXBs.